12 Best Tapas Bars in Barcelona’s Gothic Quarter You Must Try

 📅 Reservations: Call +34 932 68 30 03

-One thing I love about Bar del Pla is their use of natural wines, which pair really well with their dishes.
+One thing I love about Bar del Pla is their natural wines, which pair really well with their dishes.
 They actually have shirts that say “F**k Sangria, Drink Natural Wine”, so I wouldn’t recommend trying to order a sangria here!

 Some of my favorite tapas on the menu include the croquetas, zucchini flower, and the roasted meat cannelloni.
 And the pan con tomate (tomato bread) is probably the best I’ve had in Barcelona!

-It’s the kind of place where you’ll want to linger, sampling as many plates as you can.
 Seating can be limited, so I’d recommend making a reservation if you want to avoid waiting.

 5. La Plata